1986 Mozambican Tupolev Tu-134 crash: TRC report 2001

 The TRC report concluded that the questions of a false beacon and the absence of a warning from the South African authorities require "further investigation by an appropriate structure".

-A police video in the TRC's possession shows South African foreign minister Pik Botha telling journalists at the crash site that President Samora Machel and others killed in the crash were his and President P.W.
-Botha's "very good friends", and that their deaths were therefore a tragedy for South Africa.
+A police video in the TRC's possession shows South African foreign minister Pik Botha telling journalists at the crash site that President Machel and others killed in the crash were his and President P. W. Botha's "very good friends", and that their deaths were a tragedy for South Africa.

 Confession by Hans Louw

-In January 2003, the Sowetan Sunday World reported that an apartheid era killer and former CCB member, Hans Louw, serving a 28-year term at Baviaanspoort Prison near Pretoria, had confessed to participating in a plot to kill Machel.
-A false radio navigational beacon would have been used to lure the aircraft off course, with Louw forming part of an alleged backup team to shoot the aircraft down if it didn't crash.
+In January 2003, the Sowetan Sunday World reported that an apartheid era killer and former CCB member, Hans Louw, serving a 28-year term at Baviaanspoort Prison near Pretoria, South Africa, had confessed to participating in a plot to kill Machel.
+A false radio navigational beacon would have been used to lure the aircraft off course, with Louw forming part of an alleged backup team to shoot the aircraft down if it did not crash.
 The newspaper also alleged that another of the plotters, former Rhodesian Selous Scout, Edwin Mudingi, supported Louw's claim.
 However, after an investigation by the Scorpions, a South African special police unit, it was reported in July 2003 and in October 2008 that they could find no evidence for South African complicity.

 In a television documentary written and produced by South African TV journalist Johann Abrahams, Louw says: "So, when the plane reached that hill it was already lower than 1000 ft.
 And the wheels to prepare to land was (sic) already out.
 So the pilots that night 22 years ago, thought they were landing in Mozambique." ("The Death of Samora Machel" in SABC "Special Assignment" program broadcast on 7 October 2008.)

 However, based on the agreed Aircraft Accident Factual Report, signed by South Africa, Mozambique and the USSR on 16 January 1987, the Report of the official Board of inquiry notes that "...the aircraft struck the ground in the flight configuration, with landing gear and flaps retracted and the stabilizer in the cruise position".

 The final words of the captain and navigator spoken three seconds before impact contradict Louw’s assumption that the pilots “thought they were landing in Mozambique":

 “NAVIGATOR: NO, NO, THERE’S NOWHERE TO GO, NO NDBs, THERE IS NOTHING.